 Ulcerative colitis is an inflammatory bowel disease (IBD) in which the lining of the large intestine (colon or bowel) and the rectum becomes inflamed.
 This inflammation produces tiny sores or ulcers within the lining of the colon.
 It usually begins in the rectum and spreads upward.
 It rarely affects the small intestine beyond the lower portion.

 Discover the terms people use to talk about IBD and ulcerative colitis.
-Hover over the words below to get a full description of what each one means.

 A disease in which the body produces antibodies that attack its own healthy cells and tissues

 Probiotic that may be helpful in easing IBS and IBD symptoms.
 Found in some dairy products.

 Test that indirectly measures the degree of inflammation in the body

 Abnormal connection or tunnel between an organ, vessel, or intestine and another structure, often resulting in pain, discomfort, and infection

 A procedure that removes a sample of tissue to find out more about a disease or condition

 Group of medications used to treat inflammation of the gut or inflammatory bowel disease.
 Also commonly used to treat and prevent UC flare-ups.